timpostuvan/segmentation-of-centrioles/README.md

        python 3 run.py --config ../experiments/full_experiment_single_channel.json --num_workers 0

 To train the U-Net use the corresponding json under `experiments`.

+### Run center detection
+The notebook 'perd_mask_view.ipynb' load every data according to our masks predictions and perform the center detection.
+Then it will write all detected coordinates in a csv file named 'predictions_annotation.csv' which will be located in 'dataset/single-channel-images' folder.

 ### Run Matching
 The notebook `matching.ipynb` shows and explains our matching procedure, from loading the tif image over using StarDist and creating a matching.